15 free or cheap kids' book tricks

 Dolly Parton's Dollywood Foundation charity sends all children who live in those regions a free book by post every month until they turn five, including The Tale of Peter Rabbit.

-The scheme runs in 200 districts across the UK, including Aberdeen, North Lincolnshire and Southwark.
+The scheme runs in 200 districts across the UK, including Aberdeen, Birkenhead and Southwark.
 Enter your postcode online and if eligible, you'll be asked to give your details to sign up.
 If your child's already a member, we'd love to hear what you think.

 Magazine subscriptions are brilliant, but the cost can add up if your kid whizzes through them.
 So head over to eBay, where you can often pick up huge bundles of pre-loved comics for a few quid.

-I recently bought 50 copies of the previous year's Beano for £7.50 (15p each, see photo).
-The paperboy 'delivers' an old comic to our house at the same time as the weekend paper, which makes it all the more exciting.
+I bought 50 copies of the previous year's Beano for £7.50 (15p each, see photo).
+The papergirl 'delivers' an old comic to our house at the same time as the weekend paper, which makes it all the more exciting.

-We've also seen 28 issues of Horrible Science magazine sell for 1p (yes, 1p) and 12 issues of National Geographic Kids for £10.
+We've also seen 28 issues of Horrible Science magazine sell for 1p (yes, 1p) and 39 issues of Jacqueline Wilson Magazine for 99p (3p an issue).

-Got a printer?
-Make use of free 'bookish printables', including free personalised storybooks
+Make use of free 'bookish activities', including free personalised storybooks

 Borrow from a 'Little Free Library'